Men’s Style Tips: How to be the best dressed wedding guest (pt. 1)

 1. Black Tie

-For a black tie wedding, I would actually suggest a midnight navy dinner jacket over black.
+Black tie wedding?
+I would actually suggest a midnight navy dinner jacket over black.
 It has a subtle richness to it.
 Pair with a bow tie and a Marcella front dress shirt.
 Always avoid wing collar shirts.
-These are for a white tie or as a distant memory of past university summer balls.
-Pair with a punchy pair of socks – mustard or a brighter blue work well.Â
+These are for a white tie a distant memory of past university summer balls.
+Pair with a punchy pair of socks – East India Saffron or a Midnight Blue work well.

 2. Lounge Suit